Gabriella439/nixos-in-production/manuscript/Modules.md

 }
 ```

-Additionally, the NixOS module system provides special support for modules which only define options by letting you elide the `config` attribute and promote the options defined within to the "top level", like this:
+Additionally, the NixOS module system provides special support for modules which only define options by letting you elide the `config` attribute and promote the options defined within to the "top level".
+As an example, we can simplify the previous NixOS module to this:

 ```nix
 { services = {